Knowknono/ENVS-193DS_spring-2026_final/README.md

 There is a `data` folder in which data files are stored.

-There is a `code` folder in which all code for linear models are stored.
+There is a `code` folder in which all coding files are stored.

 ## Rendered output